danielsaidi/PageView/README.md

 ## Demo Application

-The `Demo` folder has an app that lets you explore the library.
+The `Demo` folder has an app that lets you test the library.